jefforyamos/blog/content/en/questions/no-teaching-in-new-covenant.md

 - Christianity insists that righteous Jesus died on behalf of sinners which violates Jer 31:30.
 - The "Great Commission" prescribes evangelizing that will not be necessary in the new covenant according to Jer 31:34.
 - The existence of Sunday School suggests teaching about God is still deemed necessary, thus missing what is also described in Jer 31:34.
 - Though the "old covenant" was indeed declared broken in Jeremiah 31:32, there is no mention of a replacement of God's laws.
 A covenant is an agreement.
 There is no hint that "my law" declared in Jer 31:33 is a replacement law.
 It suggests only the same law with a more effective deployment.

+(Side note: Even greater problems are found when comparing with the [earliest disclosure](./../new-covenant-originates-deu-30) of the new covenant.)